MatthewAndreTaylor/WeekendShaders/README.md

 **Sunday, June 15 – Voxel Raymarching Chicken**

-I used voxels to design a chicken and rendered it using raymarching
+I used voxels to design a chicken and rendered it using raymarching.

 🔗 [voxel_chicken.glsl](https://github.com/MatthewAndreTaylor/WeekendShaders/blob/main/voxel_chicken.glsl)